EvolvedHQ/cookiecutter-kata-catch/README.md

 Your newly generated project has its own README.md, which has the next steps for compiling, linking and running the tests.
-There are also some useful resources linked in there on TDD, software craftsmanship and code katas to try out.
+There are also some useful resources linked in there on TDD, software craft and code katas to try out.

 Happy coding !